pronamic/pronamic-pay-doneren-met-mollie/readme.txt

 == Installation ==

 1. To install this plugin you can follow the WordPress documentation section "[Installing Plugins](https://wordpress.org/documentation/article/manage-plugins/#installing-plugins-1)".
-2. After installation you can follow the manual "[How to connect Pronamic Pay to Ninja Forms](https://www.pronamicpay.com/en/manuals/how-to-connect-pronamic-pay-to-ninja-forms/)".
+2. After installation you can follow the manual "[How to connect Mollie to WordPress with Pronamic Pay](https://www.pronamicpay.com/manuals/how-to-connect-mollie-to-wordpress-with-pronamic-pay/)".

 == Changelog ==